Program in African American Studies

 African American Culture and Life (AACL):

-In the AACL subfield, students encounter the theoretical canon and keywords, which shape the contemporary discipline of African American studies.
+In the African American Culture and Life subfield, students encounter the theoretical canon and keywords, which shape the contemporary discipline of African American Studies.
 Accessing a range of interdisciplinary areas, situated primarily in the United States, students will learn to take a critical posture in examining the patterns and practices that order and transform black subjects and black life.

 Global Race and Ethnicity (GRE):

-In the GRE subfield, students use the prevailing analytical tools and critical perspectives of African American studies to consider comparative approaches to groups, broadly defined.
+In the Global Race and Ethnicity subfield, students use the prevailing analytical tools and critical perspectives of African American studies to consider comparative approaches to groups, broadly defined.
 Students will examine the intellectual traditions, socio-political contexts, expressive forms, and modes of belonging of people who are understood to share common boundaries/experiences as either:

 Race and Public Policy (RPP):

-In the RPP subfield, students use and interrogate social science methodologies in examining the condition of the American state and American institutions and practices.
+In the Race and Public Policy subfield, students use and interrogate social science methodologies in examining the condition of the American state and American institutions and practices.
 With an analysis of race and ethnicity at the center, students will examine the development of institutions and practices, with the growth and formation of racial and ethnic identities, including changing perceptions, measures, and reproduction of inequality.

 Admission to the Program

 The Program in African American Studies offers students concentrating in another department the opportunity to earn a certificate in African American Studies.
-Undergraduate students may apply for formal admission to the certificate program at any time once they have taken and achieved a satisfactory standing in the core course, AAS 201 Introduction to the Study of African American Cultural Practices.
+Undergraduate students may apply for formal admission to the certificate program at any time once they have taken and achieved a satisfactory standing in any African American Studies (AAS) course.

-- AAS 359/ENG 366 African American Literature: Harlem Renaissance to Present
+- AAS 359 African American Literature: Harlem Renaissance to Present

-- AAS 367/HIS 387 African American History from Reconstruction to the Present
+- AAS 367 African American History Since Emancipation

 Certificate of Proficiency